This is the second episode in a series about the Oakland County Child Killer.

 Kellie Brownlee had a difficult home life and often stayed with friends.
 In May of 1982 she skipped school to apply for jobs at Twelve Oaks Mall, she would never be seen again.
 Was she killed by her stepfather or did a well known predator come through the area and end her life?

-Sharing stories of the missing, the lost, the mysterious and the murdered.
+Stories of the missing, the murdered, the mysterious and the lost.